influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 InfluxDB Cloud updates occur frequently.
 Find a compilation of recent updates below.
 To find information about the latest Flux updates in InfluxDB Cloud, see [Flux release notes](/influxdb/cloud/reference/release-notes/flux/).

+## March 2022

+### Deep linking

+Navigate to UI pages without having to enter your organization ID in the URL using deep links.
+For example, `cloud2.influxdata.com/me/billing` redirects to your organization's billing page.

 ## February 2022

 ### Remove yourself from an organization